pozsarzs/modshell/README.md

 One or more same type registers can be exported to file.
 During saving, one text file is created, with CSV extension.

+On exit, the command line history and full screen mode command line colors are preserved.

 **Already implemented commands:**

 |command|hotkey|description                                                      |category      |